From FPT Decision to FPT Enumeration: Acknowledgements

 \section{Acknowledgements}

-The work of N.~Creignou has been supported by the ANR project PARADUAL (ANR-24-CE48-0610-01).
+The work of N.~Creignou has been supported by the Agence Nationale de la Recherche (ANR) project PARADUAL [ANR-24-CE48-0610-01].
 The work of T.~Merkl, R.~Pichler, and D.~Unterberger has been supported by the Vienna Science and Technology Fund (WWTF) [10.47379/ICT2201].

 \iflncs \else